 - Sonmuda Amarkantak

 - An ancient temple of the Kalachuri group

 - Son udgam temple

 How to Reach

-- By Air: The Nearby Airport to Amarkantak is Dumna Jabalpur and it is (250 km) and Raipur is (245 kms) from location.
+- By Air: The Nearby Airport to Amarkantak is Dumna Jabalpur which is (250 km) and Raipur is (245 km) from the location.

-- By Train: The nearby railway station to Amarkantak is Pendra Road (17 km) in Chhatisgarh, Anuppur (48km) is more convenient.
-Bilaspur (120 km) in Chhattisgarh is also another city close to Amarkantak and linked through railway network with all main cities of India.
+- By Train: The nearby railway station to Amarkantak is Pendra Road (17 km) in Chhatisgarh, and Anuppur (48km) is more convenient.
+Bilaspur (120 km) in Chhattisgarh is also another city close to Amarkantak and linked through a railway network with all the main cities of India.

 - By Road: Amarkantak is well connected by regular bus service with Shahdol, Umaria, Jabalpur, Rewa, Bilaspur, Anuppur, and Pendra Road.